 “Cardiovascular disease (CVD), also called heart

-and circulatory disease, is an umbrella name for
+and circulatory disease, is the general name for

 conditions that affect your heart or circulation”.1